Can a simple, inexpensive test save your health?

 Up to 20% of us are not just deficient, but severely deficient.

-‘Yeah but I spend loads of time outdoors and I’ve just had two weeks in Spain’ I hear my clients say.
+‘Yeah but I spend loads of time outdoors and I’ve just had two weeks in Spain’ we hear clients say.

-48 weeks of minimal sun exposure cannot be rectified in just 4 weeks of holiday, as the test results we see week in and week out prove.
+48 weeks of minimal sun exposure is seldom rectified in just 4 weeks of vacationing in sunnier climates, as the test results we see week in and week out prove.

 We're at a critical point